godot-escoria/escoria-demo-game/docs/shadows.md

 This value is ignored when `rotating` is checked.
 The unit is degrees, starting directly toward the camera and moving clockwise.

+# Static shadows

+Add a `Sprite` child to your character, you can call it `static_shadow` if you want, and attach `globals/static_shadow_sprite.gd` to it.

+You may have to unset `centered`, and set the relevant offsets and scale.